minio/mc/docs/sdks/js/javascript.md

-# AWS SDK for Javascript
+# Using AWS SDK for Javascript

 ## Install